matthewnewell/matthewnewell.github.io/README.md

-# Matthew Newell
-### Senior Principal Engineer & AI Strategist

 I bridge the gap between complex systems engineering and the frontier of Generative AI.
-Currently leading RAG and Agentic AI initiatives at V2X, I focus on building "Solo Tools" and Applied AI solutions that solve real-world technical debt.
+Currently leading RAG and Agentic AI initiatives at V2X, I focus on building Semi-Disposable Applications and Applied AI solutions that solve real-world technical debt.
+Skeptical of enterprise initiatives.

 ---